nmeri17/suphle-docs/src/docs/v1/container/index.md

 }
 ```

-We can instruct the container to provide the same instance of class C to both consumers using a combination of `whenTypeAny()` and `needsArguments()` methods.
+We can instruct the container to provide the same instance of class `C` to every consumer who requests for it, using a combination of `whenTypeAny()` and `needsArguments()` methods.

 ```php